davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 - It blocks the navigation transition until the data is ready

 As you can see, Nuxt is jumping through a lot of hoops on your behalf to mitigate the issues of server/client boundaries!

+### What exactly *is* hydration?

+> Although not directly related to data fetching, I feel the mechanism of "hydration" is often glossed over, so I'll attempt to define it here for the purpose of completeness.

+As mentioned, for a Nuxt app to deliver SEO-friendly HTML as quickly as possible on initial load, it renders the current page on the server.
+This process involves routing, component loading, setup scripts running, data fetching, template rendering etc, but *not* anything that would only happen in the client (such as executing `onMount` or adding `click` handlers, etc).

+A snapshot of the current state of the app is then rendered as raw HTML and is passed to the client (the browser) but crucially at this point, without JavaScript or interactivity.
+However, the user expects a running application, so we need a way to make the various page elements interactive.
+This process is called [hydration](https://vuejs.org/guide/scaling-up/ssr#client-hydration), and is named such as the rendered DOM nodes have interactivity breathed into them on a node-by-node basis.

+The way it works is, the running instance of Vue on the client builds a brand new copy of the current page, and [if everything goes well](https://vuejs.org/guide/scaling-up/ssr#hydration-mismatch) we get exactly the same HTML/DOM structure as the non-interactive server-rendered version.
+However, rather than replacing the existing page (as it would in pure client-side rendering) Vue walks the existing nodes, verifying they match with the virtual nodes.

+As it traverses this tree, Vue [attaches event listeners to elements](https://github.com/vuejs/core/blob/e131369833d71b2c9e8bbafda427d331ef59a6fd/packages/runtime-core/src/hydration.ts#L515), connects `ref` objects to their corresponding DOM nodes, and sets up the reactivity system to track data changes.
+This transforms the static HTML into a live component tree where data flows through props, reactive state updates trigger re-renders, and user interactions invoke the correct event handlers.

+For more information on Vue's' hydration constraints [check the Vue docs](https://vuejs.org/guide/scaling-up/ssr#writing-ssr-friendly-code).

 ## Nuxt's isomorphic-aware tooling